The Beginner’s Guide to Eating Cannabis Edibles

 How Fast is the Onset of Action of Medibles?

 Unlike the inhaled forms, ingesting weed as food has a slow onset of action.
-It might take about 30 minutes to 2 hours before you start feeling their effects.
-This is because they have to undergo the normal physiological process of digestion and absorption before you can start feeling their effects.
+After eating cannabis edibles, it might take about 30 minutes to 2 hours before you start feeling their action.
+This is because they have to undergo the normal physiological process of digestion and absorption before you can start feeling their actions.

 The time it takes to feel the effects also vary from individual to individual.
 If you have a fast metabolic rate, you might start feeling the effects earlier than other people.
 Taking the drug on an empty or full stomach also affects digestion and subsequently, the onset of action.
 Absorption would be much faster if your stomach is empty and the side effects could be more intense.
 Generally, you are advised not to take weed foodstuffs on an empty stomach.

 Again, you should give your body enough time to digest and absorb the cannabis edible before taking another dose, especially if you are a first-time consumer.
-Even if you do not feel any effect after two hours of use, you should wait for about 6 to 8 hours, or the next day even.
+Even if you do not feel anything after two hours of use, you should wait for about 6 to 8 hours.
+Sometimes the full effects are not felt for a full 12 hours.
 If you take too much cannabis, you should expect unwanted side effects once your body starts absorbing the drug.

 How Long Do the Effects Last?

 Weed medibles have a long duration of action, making up for the comparatively slow onset of action.
 The effects typically last for 3 to 6 hours and you can expect peak effects about hours after consumption.
-In some patients, the effects may last for more than 6 hours.
+In some patients, the effects may last for more than 6 hours after eating cannabis edibles.
 A longer duration of action is especially helpful with chronic pain states.
 A few people complain of ‘cannabis-induced hangovers’ characterized by lethargy, slight headache, or weakness.
 This is usually uncommon and it is almost always mild whenever it occurs.

 Are there Special Advantages to Consuming Cannabis-Infused Foodstuffs?